With 1.39 billion monthly active users, Facebook is one of richest sources of community and leads.

 Now, let’s talk about the word “fan” for a moment.

-Now that’s out of the way, let’s take a look at everything you need to know about creating a Facebook Fan page, from A to Z.
+Now that’s out of the way, let’s take a look at everything you need to know about creating your fan page and building your brand on Facebook, from A to Z.

 Fill in every detail you can on your About page.
 People click on your About page for various reasons.
 While some may want to find your physical address (if you’re a local shop), others may want to connect with you on other social network, like Twitter or Google+.
 Fill in the short description and the long description, and if you’re not good with writing, consider hiring a copywriter who can make you sound as amazing as I know you are.